Are you wondering, “How do bloggers make money?” Get the answers revealed by a full-time blogger here.

 Who pays the blogger: any person or company that purchases them, including the blog reader

-Memberships can give the reader more 1-on-1 access to the blogger, which can be especially helpful in certain learning niches.
-The downside to the reader is that the content isn’t free.
+Memberships can give the reader more 1-on-1 access to the blogger, but the content isn’t free.

-On The Literary Lifestyle, memberships and subscriptions account for zero percent of my income.
-All bloggers differ.
+On The Literary Lifestyle: Memberships and subscriptions account for zero percent of my income.

 And remember, in addition to blog earnings varying dramatically, blogs are also businesses that pay expenses, taxes, government fees, payroll, marketing, and so on.

-There are bloggers who make $0 (or below $0), and there are bloggers who make over $1 million (yes, really) per year.
+Some bloggers make $0, and some bloggers make over $1 million (yes, really) per year.

-But, note that just because a blogger publishes a certain number of posts does not mean he or she earns the amounts specified in the video automatically.
-The blogger also needs a solid business strategy that’s well-implemented.
+But, note that the blogger also needs a solid business strategy that’s well-implemented.

 Eb over at Productive Blogging also published these updated statistics about the general range of bloggers’ income.